What's Retinopathy of Prematurity?

 - Zone 3 is from the temporal crescent of the retina anterior to zone 2.

 In both treatments, a very specific part of the retina is targeted to halt and possibly reverse abnormal blood vessel growth.
 While the central, sharp vision is spared, the patient’s side vision can be affected.
-The laser treatment works by burning off the affected edges of the retina, while cryotherapy relies on a freezing instrument to eradicate the diseased portions of tissue.
+The laser treatment works by burning off the affected edges of the retina.
+Cryotherapy relies on a freezing instrument to eradicate the diseased portions of tissue.

 A less popular and newer therapy involves injecting medication into the eye.
-This treatment can be performed by itself, or in combination with laser treatment.
-Injection therapy results have been encouraging, but additional research is needed to determine long term side effects and efficacy.
+Doctors can either perform this treatment can by itself, or in combination with laser treatment.
+Injection therapy results have been encouraging, but needs more research to determine long term side effects and efficacy.